 The whole scene, attire included, is a fine example of Crown’s laissez-faire attitude towards convention.
 So the club requires collared shirts?
 Forget it, he has money, he can do whatever he wants.
 So he makes three stupid bets in a row and loses a couple thousand dollars?
 Oh well, he has money, what’s it matter?

 As a young and hip sportsman, Crown eschews the more traditional golf attire worn by his colleagues, such as cardigans and polos.
 Instead, Crown opts for a comfortable long-sleeve T-shirt and slacks.

-His blue long-sleeve T-shirt is very appropriate for the late 60s with its chest pocket and raised neck band.
-Both the top of the pocket and the neck band feature a thin black stripe and a thin white stripe on the trim.
-I can’t identify the shirt’s fabric right now, but it appears to be a synthetic fiber.
+His sky blue long-sleeve shirt absolutely evokes late 60s with its chest pocket and raised neck band.
+Both the top of the pocket and the crew-neck band are piped with a thin black stripe and a thin white stripe on the trim.

 And, of course, since he is golfing, Crown sports a white leather golf glove on his left hand.
 According to a few behind-the-scenes production shots, McQueen stuck the glove in his left trouser pocket when not needing it.
 In the film, he wears his glove the whole time.